Learn how to become a barista, with easy-to-follow steps and no experience required. This guide will help you get your dream job!

-Restaurants which require little to no experience are better suited to those just starting as baristas to build their career.
+Restaurants that require little to no experience are better suited to those just starting as baristas to build their career.
 You might also volunteer to work for free and learn on the job.

 6. Start As A Busser Or Cashier

-Busser or cashier roles usually require no previous experience, and these are roles great for starters.
+Busser or cashier roles usually require no previous experience, and these are roles significant for starters.
 Prove your worth in this role, and work your way up the ladder from here.

 Opening a Coffee Shop (Video)